Lionmeow/AcceleratorThings/README.md

 This mod is built via [MelonLoader](https://github.com/LavaGang/MelonLoader/) and thus requires it to work

-Credit to KomiksPL for helping immensely with the Addressables and shop systems.
+Credit to Atmudia for helping immensely with the Addressables and shop systems.